Skip to Main Content

 About

-Built Into the Rock, Not On Leading of It
+Built Into the Rock, Not On top of It

 The Negev Desert presents a particular design challenge: any structure placed against its ancient cliff faces either submits to the geology or fights it.
-Six Senses Shaharut, positioned at altitude in the Hevel-Eilot region of Israel's southern Negev, belongs to the first camp.
-The resort's architecture reads less as construction than as excavation — volumes that follow the cliff's natural grain, materials drawn from the same palette as the surrounding sandstone, and massing kept low enough that the horizon remains the dominant visual event.
+Six Senses Shaharut, a 5-star hotel in Shaharut, Israel, belongs to the first camp.
+The resort's architecture reads less as construction than as excavation, volumes that follow the cliff's natural grain, materials drawn from the same palette as the surrounding sandstone, and massing kept low enough that the horizon remains the dominant visual event.
 Approaching at dusk, when the dunes shift from burnt orange to deep amber before the sky turns to black, the property barely registers as man-made.
 That is the precise effect the design team was aiming for.

 LEED Certification and What It Actually Means Here